choushen/django-pvt-messaging/README.md

 # Django Private Messaging App

 This project is a backend-focused messaging application built using Django, crispy forms, and Bootstrap.
 It includes a custom user manager and is designed to be integrated into other projects when needed.
-The frontend is minimalistic as the primary goal of this project was to implement the backend logic.
+The frontend is minimalistic and the template inheritance needs work, but this project's primary goal was to implement the backend logic.

 ## Features